 Corporate Video - A global intermediate gold and silver producer

 Responsible extraction of metals and minerals is crucial to building a greener, safer, and more sustainable future.
 The products we mine – silver, gold, lead, and zinc – are essential building blocks for modern living.
 They contribute to healthcare, water and energy supply, construction, clean technology, and innovation.

 At Fortuna, we understand sustainability as creating long-term economic, social, and environmental value for our stakeholders.
 Our culture is defined by our core values of health and safety, our environment, respect for our communities, operational excellence, and integrity.

 Fortuna Silver Mines Inc. was created in 2005.
 Initially, the company focused on silver opportunities in Latin America but grew to evaluate silver and gold assets globally.
 We purchased the Caylloma silver-lead-zinc Mine in Arequipa, Peru, in 2005 and, by 2009, had also acquired a 100% interest in the San Jose silver-gold Project in Oaxaca, Mexico, building to commercial production in 2011.
 The two mines grew steadily, and in 2016, we acquired the Lindero gold Project in Salta, Argentina.
 Our first gold pour at Lindero occurred in late 2020.
 In mid-2021, we expanded into West Africa by acquiring the Yaramoko gold Mine in Burkina Faso and the advanced development stage Séguéla gold Project in Côte d'Ivoire.
-Construction has commenced to build a 3,750 tpd open pit gold mine at Séguéla with first gold pour expected in mid-2023.
+In May 2023, the Séguéla Mine poured its first gold.
 Over time, we have designed and built sustainability into everything we do.